A glossary of Wistia terms. Definitions, uses, and links to more info. It's pretty rad, if we're being honest.

 Nothing to see here. 👻

-Hashed ID - A hashed ID is the 10-digit string of letters and numbers at the end of your video’s URL.
-So the hashed ID of this video — https://support.wistia.com/medias/64jchp8ot0 — is 64jchp8ot0.
-We use the hashed ID to identify your video in the embed code, and generally keep track of it in the backend.
+Hashed ID - A hashed ID is the 10-digit string of letters and numbers at the end of your media’s URL.
+So the hashed ID of this media — https://support.wistia.com/medias/64jchp8ot0 — is 64jchp8ot0.
+We use the hashed ID to identify your media in the embed code, and generally keep track of it in the backend.

-Heatmap - A heatmap is a graphical representation of an individual viewers' viewing experience.
-It shows which sections of your videos a viewer watched (green), rewatched (yellow, orange, or red), or skipped entirely (white).
-Heatmaps have lots of data associated with them including: total number of videos of yours they’ve watched, their viewing device, their location, the URL where they watched the video, IP address of the viewer, their total engagement, and their contact email or name (if available).
+Heatmap - A heatmap is a graphical representation of an individual viewer or listener’s experience.
+It shows which sections of your medias a viewer watched/listened (green), rewatched (yellow, orange, or red), or skipped entirely (white).
+Heatmaps have lots of data associated with them including: total number of medias of yours they’ve played, their viewing or listening device, their location, the URL where they watched the video or played your episode, IP address of the viewer, their total engagement, and their contact email or name (if available).

 HLS - HLS (or HTTP Live Streaming) is the form of video delivery we use here at Wistia.
 HLS allows us to deliver the highest quality video for your viewers without them having to change a thing.
 HLS uses adaptive streaming, which will automatically flip to the highest quality version or your video based on the internet speeds available.